webignition/bas-spec/docs/tutorial.rst

 Tutorial Overview
 =================

-Learn how to write browser automation tests in basil.
+A learn-as-you-go guide on how to write browser automation tests in basil.

 - :doc:`Get To Know the Terminology </tutorial-terminology>`
 - :doc:`Creating a Test Suite To Define Your Tests </tutorial-test-suite>`